jamesshore/ergotest/docs/automation_api.md

 * testSuiteResult.allPassingFiles(): string[]

-Find all the files, in this suite and all its sub-suites, that only had passing tests.
+Find all the files, in this suite and its sub-suites, that only had passing tests.
 Files with failed, timed out, or skipped tests are not included.

 This is useful for incremental builds.
-It allows you to ignore test files that have passed while re-testing files that had failures, timeouts, or skips.
+You can mark files that had passing tests as not needing to be re-run (until they change).

 [Back to top](#automation-api)